diegomadriz/diegomadriz/README.md

 - My favorite car ever is the Porsche 911.
 - I can speak Spanish and English fluently (or at least that's what I think).

-- I'm looking to work on AI and/or Web developments.
+- I'm looking to work on AI and/or Web development.
 - My goal is to have time to travel while also being able to make a living.
 - How to reach me: diegomadriz004@hotmail.com